-Required Courses 14
+Required Cour ses 14

 AR216 Acting I

 or 3

 THE107 Acting I

-MTR120 History of the American Music Theater 3 1
+MTR120 History of the American Music Theater 3

 MTR109 Ballet I 1

-course: Ballet, Tap, or Jazz 1
+One additional of lance course: Ballet, Tap, or Jazz 1

 VC103 Voice Secondary (2 terms, 1 credit each) 2 2

 Music Theory 3 4

+Electives: A mi nimum of 7 credits must be chosen from the followi ng courses

+MTD 216 Acting for the MT Major I 2

-Electives: A minimu um of 7 credits must be chosen from the following cou irses
+ı Electives: 1 minimum of 7 credits must be chosen from the following courses

-MTR216 Acting for the MT Major I
+ı MTR216 A cting for the MT Major I 3

-MTR251 Genres and Styles I 3
+ı MTR251 G enres and Styles I 3

-MTR252 Genres and Styles II 3
+ı MTR252 G enres and Styles II 3

-MTR253 Genres and Styles III 3 3 3 3 3 2 1 1 3 3 1 3 3 3 3 3
+ı MTR253 G enres and Styles III 3

-MTR335 Speech for the Actor 3
+ı MTR335 St beech for the Actor 3

-MTR493 Music Theater Production 2
+ı MTR493 M lusic Theater Production 2

-MTR493T Music Theater Production (tech) 1
+ı MTR493T M Iusic Theater Production (tech) 1

-MTR511 Music Theater Ensemble 4 1
+ı MTR511 M Iusic Theater Ensemble 4 1

-THE110 Acting II 3
+ı THE110 A cting II 3

-THE115 Stagecraft 3
+ı THE115 agecraft 3

-THE127 Theater Production 1
+ı THE127 T heater Production 1

-THE210 Musical Theater Production 3
+ı THE210 Iusical Theater Production 3

-THE217 Principles of Stage Design 3
+ı THE217 P rinciples of Stage Design 3

-THE218 Stage Lighting 3
+ı THE218 St age Lighting 3

-THE410 Advanced Performance Workshop 3
+I THE410 A dvanced Performance Workshop 3

+ı

-Total Required Cree Total Required Credits
+Total Required Credits

 - Enrollment in the Minor is limited to no more than 12 students during any academic year.
-Students 1. may not audition for the Music Theater minor until they have earned a minimum of 12 credits at Rider University.
-The audition for the Minor will require: - 32-bar cut of an up-tempo song from the music theater repertoire 32-bar cut of a ballad from the music theater repertoire

-- 1 minute monologue (from a full-length play) - Students in majors requiring voice primary study will substitute two semesters of Voice Primary for VC 103.
-Other students may request permission to substitute two semesters of elective private 2. voice study for VC103.
-An additional fee is required for elective private voice study.
-Princeton campus students must complete TH 141: Musicianship I. Lawrenceville campus students - 3. must complete MUS 110: Music Theory I and MUS 110L: Music Theory I Lab. - 4.
-Acceptance into MTR511 is by audition. - Some elective courses have prerequisites.
-Please see catalog course descriptions for details.
-5. - Some courses will be offered only on the Lawrenceville campus.
-6. 7. - Descriptions for all required and elective courses in this minor may be found in the Lawrenceville catalog of Rider University.
+Students may not audition for the Music Theater minor until they have earned a minimum of 12 credits at Rider University.
+The audition for the Minor will require: - 32-bar cut of an up-tempo song from the music theater repertoire - \bullet 32-bar cut of a ballad from the music theater repertoire - 1 minute monologue (from a full-length play) - Students in majors requiring voice primary study will substitute two semesters of Voice Primary for VC 103.
+Other students may request permission to substitute two semesters of elective private voice study for VC103.
+An additional fee is required for elective private voice study. - Princeton campus students must complete TH 141: Musicianship I. Lawrenceville campus students must complete MUS 110: Music Theory I and MUS 110L: Music Theory I Lab. - Acceptance into MTR511 is by audition. - Some elective courses have prerequisites.
+Please see catalog course descriptions for details. - Some courses will be offered only on the Lawrenceville campus. - Descriptions for all required and elective courses in this minor may be found in the Lawrenceville catalog of Rider University.